-Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between Government Support (X1), which can create Business Success (Y) in business actors throughout East Java, which is moderated by a positive Entrepreneurial Attitude (Z).
-It means that good government support (X1) can create business success (Y), which is moderated by an entrepreneurial attitude (Z).
-Entrepreneurial Attitude (Z) has an influential role as a moderator between Government Support (X1) and Business Success (Y).
+Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between Government Support (X1) which is able to create Business Success (Y) in business actors throughout East Java which is moderated by a positive Entrepreneurial Attitude (Z).
+This means that good Government Support (X1) can create Business Success (Y) moderated by Entrepreneurial Attitude (Z).
+Entrepreneurial Attitude (Z) has an effective role as a moderator between Government Support (X1) and Business Success (Y).
 A good Entrepreneurial Attitude (Z) strengthens the influence of Government Support (X1) on Business Success (Y).

-The existence of a high interest in innovation, an independent attitude, readiness to learn, commitment, and orientation to opportunities strengthen the influence of government support on the success of MSME actors in business.
-With a combination of these factors, MSMEs can survive in the fierce market competition and thrive and contribute significantly to the national economy.
-Adequate government support, combined with the spirit of innovation and independence from MSME actors, creates a conducive atmosphere for the growth and sustainability of MSME businesses(Gochhait & Pokharnikar, 2020; Prabhu, 2019, 2020).
+The existence of a high interest in innovation, an independent attitude, readiness to learn, commitment and orientation to opportunities strengthen the influence of government support on the business success of MSME actors.
+With a combination of these factors, MSMEs are not only able to survive in the fierce market competition, but can also thrive and contribute significantly to the national economy.
+Effective government support combined with the spirit of innovation and independence from MSME actors, creates a conducive atmosphere for the growth and sustainability of MSME businesses(Gochhait & Pokharnikar, 2020; Prabhu, 2019, 2020).